theboy5140/2d-ufo-tutorial/README.md

 __What is 2d UFO Tutorial__

-This is my fiorst unity3d 3d game project for learning, I build this project followed by the unity3d office learning tutorial.
+This is my first unity3d 3d game project for learning, I build this project followed by the unity3d office learning tutorial.
 This is a very simple game help you understand the normal operation about unity3d engine.
 And this is my starter.

 __Development Platform__